 There are several types of mutual organisations in Australia, including credit unions, some health insurers, some superannuation funds and motoring organisations like the RACV.

 Mutuals matter because profits generated are invested back into the company for the benefit of its members, customers and the community.
 This is in contrast to publicly traded companies where profits are distributed to shareholders without necessarily benefiting the company’s customers.

-This means that mutuals can focus entirely on benefiting their members, whereas publicly traded companies tend to focus on creating profits for shareholders, in addition to providing service to their customers.
+This means that mutuals can focus entirely on benefiting their members, whereas publicly traded companies tend to focus on creating profits for shareholders.

 Mutual organisations are owned entirely by their members, who have a say in how the organisation is run.